-Remembrance: Purchase and installation of a tree or other park amenity or improvement in remembrance of a loved one, a wedding or anniversary.
+Remembrance: Purchase and installation of a park amenity or improvement in remembrance of a loved one, a wedding or anniversary.

 General donation: Donation toward the operation and maintenance of a specific park or the general operation and maintenance of the Lower Merion Township park system.

 All gifts are deductible for Federal income tax purposes, but we recommend that you consult with your tax advisor.

 Donations are recognized with an on site listing indicating the donors name, dedication and the and improvement provided.